Melania Trump Looks Thrilled to Be at the State of the Union

 Lovin’ life:

-Some have drawn parallels between Melania’s all-white pantsuit, and the Democratic women who wore all-white to protest President Trump’s election at his first congressional address last year.
+Some have drawn parallels between Melania’s all-white pantsuit and the Democratic women who wore all white to protest President Trump’s election at his first congressional address last year.

 Is Melania protesting her husband’s election?
 Is she cheering him on?
-Or is she just clapping hollowly, dead-eyed, and reflecting on the multitude of decisions that brought her to this chamber?
+Or is she just clapping hollowly, dead-eyed, reflecting on the multitude of decisions that brought her to this chamber?

 Whatever the case, she certainly looks happier to be there than Nancy Pelosi.